x0pherl/partomatic/docs/partomatic_config.md

         radius: 4
         spindle_radius: 1.5
 ```

+## YAML node Names
+Partomatic makes an attempt to identify the correct root node by searching in the following order:

+1. a node matching the lowercase classname, eliminating the string "Config" from the end of the classname.
+For example, a descendent class named `BearingConfig` would match the node `bearing:`
+2. a node matching the lowercase classname exactly, without eliminating the config name.
+For example, a descendent class named `BearingConfig` would match the node `bearingconfig:`
+3. a node matching the classname exactly, without eliminating the config name or changing the case.
+For example, a descendent class named `BearingConfig` would match the node `BearingConfig:`

+If a matching node is not found, a value error is raised when loading the yaml.

+## Example Implementation

 Now we can define PartomaticConfig objects for both the Wheel and the Bearing as follows:

 ```